jrgamez/CS573-dataviz-final-project-report/README.md

 The main goal for this project is to create a visualization that can be used to perform an exploratory data analysis on the dataset.
 The main task is to visualize the relationship between the attrition flag and all the other variables available to identify the main features that are associated with a client that stopped being a customer of the bank and create a profile.
 The following questions are some examples of questions that could be answered using the final dashboard and will drive the visualizations and interaction decisions for this project:

  * Is there a relationship between card usage and age or income category?
- * How do income categories compare to each other in terms of credit limits?
+ * How do income categories compare to each other in terms of credit limits and attrition levels?
  * Do female customers use the credit card more than male customers?
- * Do people with higher education level use the credit cards more?
+ * Do people with higher education level use the credit cards more or attrite more?
  * Is there a relationship between attrition flag and age, education level or income category?
  * What is the relationship between the usage and card possession?